BraydenReklaw/startup/notes.md

 pay attention to the arrow functions pages (lambdas)
 closure - calling a constructor on a function, returning a function with pre-specified parameters and scope
 use let to define variables
+**pay attention to the JS pages on the site, especially the later half of them!!!**